medusajs/medusa/docs/content/advanced/ecommerce/handle-order-claim-event.md

 In this method, you should typically send an email to the customer’s old email.
 In the email, you should link to a page in your storefront and pass the `token` as a parameter.

-The page would then send a request to the server to verify that the `token` is valid and associate the order with the customer.
+The page would then send a request to the backend to verify that the `token` is valid and associate the order with the customer.
 You can read more about how to implement this in your storefront in [this documentation](../storefront/implement-claim-order.mdx).

 ---